oracle/weblogic-kubernetes-operator/integration-tests/README.md

 # Use Cases

-Currently java integration tests cover all QUICKTEST and some non-QUICKTEST use cases from run.sh.
+Currently Java integration tests cover all QUICKTEST and some Full test use cases from run.sh.
 The below are the use cases:

 * create operator operator1 which manages default and test1 namespaces, verify its deployed successfully, pod created, operator Ready and verify external REST service if configured
 * create domain domain1 in default namespace and verify the pods, services are created and servers are in Ready